noriov/nostd_env/README.md

 # How to build and run

 On macOS: At the top directory, enter the following commands.
-Then, edit `src/main.rs` and other files as you like.

 ```sh
 % cargo build
 % ./run-qemu.sh
 ```

+Then, make a git branch and edit files as you like.

 On other systems: (To be described..)

- * * *

-Fore more information, please see the description at the head of each assembly source file and the technical references at the tail of each assembly source file.
-These assembly source files can be found under `src/bios`.